 When I introduce a new math concept, I always introduce it through the context of a story problem or situation.
 This helps the students conceptualize the math, see the real-world connection, and to better be able to think through the new math.

 4. Provide regular exposure to a wide variety of word problems and lots of opportunities to practice.

 I will admit that one mistake I made as a first year teacher was teaching computation skills for the first part of the year and then cramming word problems in before our state assessment.
 I failed to regularly embed them in our regular practice and homework.
 Now, I have created a ton of word problems in many engaging and purposeful formats so this never happens again.
-My students love our interactive notebook word problems and I love my daily word problem practice printables (shown in the picture below and can be found in my store here).
+My students love our interactive notebook word problems and I love the word problem of the day routine that we do each day.

 5. Connect word problems to your students’ lives and experiences whenever possible.

 When I write word problems for my own classroom, I always use my students’ names and locations and experiences which which they are familiar.
 This helps for a few reasons: